-- 1. The St. Lawrence County Industrial Development Agency Civic Development Corporation's policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business, regardless of immigration status, with the St. Lawrence County Industrial Development Agency -Civic Development Corporation.
-In the remainder of this document, the term "employees" refers to this collective group. - 2.
+- 1. The St. Lawrence County Industrial Development Agency Civic Development Corporation's policy applies to all employees, applicants for employment, interns, whether paid or unpaid., contractors and persons conducting business, regardless of immigration status, with the St. Lawrence County Industrial Development Agency Civic Development Corporation.
+The policy also applies to additional covered individuals.
+It applies to anyone who is (or is employed by) a contractor, subcontractor, vendor, consultant, or anyone providing services in our workplace.
+These individuals include persons commonly referred to as independent contractors, gig workers, and temporary workers.
+Also included are persons providing equipment repair, cleaning services, or any other services through a contract with the St. Lawrence County Industrial Development Agency Civic Development Corporation.
+In the remainder of this document, the term "employees" refers to this collective group.
+For the remainder of this policy, the term "covered individual" refers to these individuals who are not direct employees of the company. - 2.
 Sexual harassment will not be tolerated.
-Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action (e.g., counseling, suspension, termination). - 3.
-Retaliation Prohibition: No person covered by this Policy shall be subject to adverse action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
-The St. Lawrence County Industrial Development Agency Civic Development Corporation will not tolerate such retaliation against anyone who, in good faith, reports or provides information about suspected sexual harassment.
-Any employee of the St. Lawrence County Industrial Development Agency - Civic Development Corporation who retaliates against anyone involved in a sexual harassment investigation will be subjected to disciplinary action, up to and including termination.
-All employees, paid or unpaid interns, or non-employees2 working in the workplace who believe they have been subject to such retaliation should inform a supervisor, manager, or Workforce Development Specialist.
-All employees, paid or unpaid interns or non-employees who believe they have been a target of such retaliation may also seek relief in other available forums, as explained below in the section on Legal Protections.
+Any employee or covered individual covered by this policy who engages in sexual harassment, discrimination or retaliation will be subject to remedial and/or disciplinary action, including appropriate discipline for employees. (e.g., counseling, suspension, termination).
+In New York, harassment does not need to be severe or pervasive to be illegal.
+Employees and covered individuals should not feel discouraged from reporting harassment because they do not believe it is bad enough, or conversely because they do not want to see a colleague fired over less severe behavior.
+Just as harassment can happen in different degrees, potential discipline for engaging in sexual harassment will depend on the degree of harassment and might include education and counseling.
+It may lead to suspension or termination when appropriate. - 3.
+Retaliation is prohibited: Any employee or covered individual that reports an incident of sexual harassment or discrimination, provides information, or otherwise assists in any investigation of a sexual harassment or discrimination complaint is protected from retaliation.
+No person covered by this Policy shall be subject to adverse action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
+No one should fear reporting sexual harassment if they believe it has occurred.
+So long as a person reasonably believes that they have witnessed or experienced such behavior, they are protected from retaliation.
+The St. Lawrence County Industrial Development Agency -Civic Development Corporation will not tolerate such retaliation against anyone who, in good faith, reports or provides information about suspected sexual harassment.
+Any employee of the St. Lawrence County Industrial Development Agency - Civic Development Corporation who retaliates against anyone involved in a sexual harassment or discrimination investigation will be subjected to disciplinary action, up to and including termination.
+All employees and covered indivuals, paid or unpaid interns, or non-employees1-working in the workplace who believe they have been subject to such retaliation should inform a supervisor, manager, or the Workforce Development Specialist.
+All employees and covered employees paid or unpaid interns or non who believe they have been a target of such retaliation may also seek relief in other available forums, from government agencies, as explained below in the section on Legal Protections.